 i receive this email while in an office on a boat with a lawyer. it's the lawyer who told me you don’t have enough physical evidence. he's saying what he said in waking life: he's well-respected. everyone will want to believe him.

-i remember the only evidence i have is my story. i remember the prison industrial complex is something i don't believe in and that sending him there is the best case scenario in a carceral state.
+i remember my only evidence is my story. i remember the prison industrial complex is something i oppose and that sending him there is the best case scenario in a carceral state.

 i look at the photographs again. the entire ocean is this man’s bath. it believes him, every grain of salt believes him.

 i exit the lawyer's office onto the boat's main deck and i see another man i used to know. he is laughing and talking and i think, the ocean is his bath, too. i move to the opposite side of the boat.